The HTML

 >This is question 1?

->This is the answer to question #1.
-Pellentesque habitant morbi....
+>>This is the answer to question #1.
+Pellentesque habitant morbi....>This is question 2?

->This is the answer to question #2.
+>>This is the answer to question #2.
 Pellentesque habitant morbi....

 Simply a series of H3s and DIVs wrapper in one container DIV.
 Simple, simple, simple.